senecaxconnect/xconnect_docs/docs/Platform_Overview.md

-# Feature Overview
+# Introduction to xConnect

-xConnect Remote Management Platform is the latest enhancement to the already impressive Seneca line of products. xConnect allows you to audit, manage, and maintain all aspects of a enterprise or end-user's network.
+xConnect is the latest enhancement to the already impressive Seneca line of products. xConnect allows you to audit, manage, and maintain all aspects of a enterprise or end-user's network.
 From edge device monitoring to storage integrity, xConnect puts you in control of your entire environment from a single, intuitive dashboard.

 xConnect monitors your environment with advanced intelligence, and empowers you to manage and maintain many functions of your installation from a single web-based user interface.
 While its functionality may be expected to center around the performance monitoring of servers, the application also provides command and control functionality on the device level.